paymentassist/gitbook-api-docs/README.md

 # Overview

-The Payment Assist API allows for programmatic integration of our lending service into your own software.
-This is typically during the checkout phase of your service/product purchase flow.
+The Payment Assist API allows for programmatic integration of our lending service into your own software; typically during the checkout/payment phase of your service/product purchase flow.

 {% hint style="info" %}
 The Payment Assist API is now GA.
 To access your credentials: login to the dealer dashboard, click your username/email \(top right\) and click [API Credentials](https://secure.payment-assist.co.uk/settings?tab=api).